eloots/home-energy-monitoring-system-setup/README.md

 Once logged in, you should perform a small number of configuration steps:

 - Set the InfluxDB datasources at `192.168.68.200:3000/datasources/new`
 - Import the Raspberry Pi Grafana dashboard
+- Create dashboards for the aggregated energy stats